VOX (German TV channel)

 Vox is a German free-to-air television channel launched on 25 January 1993 and owned by RTL Group.
-The channel mainly broadcasts documentaries and US series and movies.
+The channel mainly broadcasts documentaries and American TV shows and movies.

 An integral part of the night program is the series Medical Detectives / Forensic Files, which regularly gets very high ratings, sometimes up to 20%, which is rather unusual for the broadcaster.

 History

-VOX started transmitting on 25 January 1993, replacing Lifestyle.
+VOX started transmitting on 25 January 1993.
 It competed with public television by broadcasting many live and informational programmes.
 The channel was originally owned by an assortment of German media companies: